 1 (9 inch) unbaked pie shell

-Preheat oven to 360.
+Preheat oven to 350.
 Combine eggs, corn syrup, sugar, butter and vanilla.
 Blend well.
 Stir in pecans.
 Pour into pie shell.
+Allow to sit for a few minutes to allow pecans to "float" to top a bit.
 Bake for 50-55 minutes until a knife inserted half way between center and edge comes out clean.